hirowf/hxh-status/README.md

-# Info Gallery about Hunter Hunter
+# Hunter Hunter Info Gallery

 Here, we have a couple of informations (the basics) about Hunter X Hunter and author: YOSHIHIRO TOGASHI.